tkuebler/FishnetNatPunch/readme.md

 The repo is organized as a Solution, with multiple projects.
 It should import into any C# IDE without a problem.

-- Please .gitignore your IDE poop
+- Please .gitignore your IDE poop if you plan on submitting a merge request
 - Build however you like building
 	- ```dotnet build``` from the project root works just fine
 - Run the Facillitator either in your IDE or via command line